moorcode/relational-databases/boilerplate/README.md

 In this 170-lesson course, you will learn terminal commands by creating a website boilerplate using only the command line.

 This course runs in a virtual Linux machine using Gitpod.
-Alternatively, download Postgres and Microsoft VS Code with these extensions: PostgreSQL by Microsoft, Rainbow CSV.
+Alternatively, download Microsoft VS Code.

 1. __The first thing you need to do is start the terminal.__ Do that by clicking the "hamburger" menu at the top left of the screen, going to the "terminal" section, and clicking "new terminal".
-Or start the terminal locally.
+Or, start a terminal locally.
 Once you open a new one, type echo hello terminal into the terminal and press enter.

 ```
 hello terminal